 George is the Founder of Kynsho and the Strategy Director of ROCHAMEAU.
 He has collaborated with brand and digital agencies including Wolff Olins and AKQA.
 His work includes leading the strategic re-positioning of the MapQuest brand, developing a line extension for Starbucks and creating a strategic vision for the WindowsPhone.
-With over 10 years experience as a Brand and Digital Consultant, he has led the strategic re-positioning of brands, inspired designers and engineers to invent new offers, and influenced how media buying agencies create compelling brand messaging.
+With over 10 years experience as a Brand and Digital Consultant, George has led the strategic re-positioning of brands, inspired designers and engineers to invent new offers, and influenced how media buying agencies create compelling brand messaging.
 Now he makes and advises companies how to create commercially and culturally relevant products, services and experiences.
 George holds a Bachelor’s degree from the McDonough School of Business at Georgetown University.